digitalcraftsman/hugo-icarus-theme/exampleSite/content/post/introducing-icarus-and-its-features.md

 ## Shortcodes

-Last but not least I included some useful [shortcodes](http://gohugo.io/extras/shortcodes/) to make your like easier.
+Last but not least I included some useful [shortcodes](http://gohugo.io/extras/shortcodes/) to make your life easier.

 ### Gallery